-Pirogov Nikolay Ivanovich
+Pirogov Nikolai Ivanovich

 Nikolai Ivanovich was born in Moscow.
-At the age of 14, he entered the Moscow University in the medical faculty.
-At the age of 26 he was a doctor of medical sciences.
-After a while in St. Petersburg, he organized a hospital clinic, where he developed his own surgical methods of treatment, which led to amputation of the extremities rather than surgical techniques before him.
+At the age of 14, he entered the Moscow University, Faculty of Medicine.
+At 26, he was a doctor of medical sciences.
+After some time in St. Petersburg, he organized a hospital clinic, where he developed his own surgical methods of treatment, which less often led to amputation of limbs than surgical techniques before him.

-His name is the Russian Medical University.
+His name is named Russian Medical University.

-Bobrov Alexander Alekseevich (1850-1904) is a graduate of the medical faculty of Moscow University, where he distinguished himself as a student for his work on "Concussion and traumatic shock".
-Practice was held in the clinic of surgeon Novatsky.
+Bobrov Alexander Alekseevich (1850-1904) is a graduate of the medical faculty of Moscow University, where he distinguished himself as a student for his work on the topic "Concussion of the brain and traumatic shock."
+The practice was held in the clinic of the surgeon Novatsky.